 - Ask yourself what sounds, scents and music might be connected with this card.

-3. Reading the gap.
-This is probably the best kept tarot reading secret ever.
+This is probably the best-kept tarot reading secret ever.
 You don’t actually read the card.
 You read the energetic space created between your original question and the card.
 This makes it doubly important to be clear on what your daily meditative focus is.
 Once you master this technique, you will have taken your tarot reading skills to a whole new level.

-4. Checking back in.
-Set aside some time in the evening to check back in with the card.
+Set aside a bit of time in the evening to check back in with the card.
 What additional meanings and emotions arose during the day?
 How much of the full spectrum of meaning for this card did you experience?
 Has your perception of the card altered since earlier on?

-5. Documenting your observations.
-I recommend keeping 4 separate colour-coded, spiral bound journals so that you can file your observations for easy retrieval.
+I recommend keeping 5 separate colour-coded, spiral-bound journals so that you can file your observations for easy retrieval.
 Set aside a couple of pages for each card.
 Here are the four categories I recommend (but feel free to create your own!):

 - Dreamwork/shamanic meanings